lyf981015/code_ml/README.md

 # code_ml
-# I do this Repository to store my code that i write for learning ML
+# I build this Repository to store my codes that I write for learning ML